 Galveston emerged once again as a tourist spot and continues to grow today.

 The Great Storm of 1900

-The hurricane, known as the great storm on 1900, holds the most devastating and deadliest record in the U.S. It happened early in the morning on Sept.8.
-A meteorologist had warned the islanders but with no avail.
-By 4 pm waves as high as 15 ft slammed onto the island with wind speed of 125 mph killing 6-12,000 people.
+The hurricane, known as the great storm of 1900, holds the most devastating and deadliest record in the U.S. It happened early in the morning on Sept.
+8. A meteorologist had warned the islanders but to no avail.
+By 4 pm, waves as high as 15 ft slammed onto the island with a wind speed of 125 mph, killing 6,000–12,000 people.
 After the storm, it was decided to build protection from hurricanes and built most of the island up 17 feet and a seawall on the main parts of the beach.

 Ghosts in Galveston

 Galveston is considered to be the most haunted Island in the U.S. The reality show Ghost Hunters did a show about the island.
 They say that the cannibalism along with the hurricanes and wars contribute to making the island haunted.
 There are so many stories of hauntings that I would never be able to list them all.